Zudest/KingdomDuels/content/rules-old.md

 - No direct attacks.
 Can only attack once per battle phase.
 Attacks can be redirected.
 - Instead of banish there is "erode" which is a more permanent removal.
 - If you are repeatedly idle by not playing monsters you'll lose.
-- Normal Spells are usually quick speed (Equip and Continuous are usually slow speed).
+- Normal Spells are usually quick speed (Equip and Continuous are slow speed).
 - Traps are (mostly) triggered automatically.
-- Extra Deck monsters include: Fusions, Rituals, Alters, Integrations, Tokens.
+- Extra Deck monsters include: Fusions, Rituals, Alters, Integrations.
 - There are Spell-Trap-Monster combinations and even Divine cards.

 ---